mratsim/Arraymancer/Design_document.md

 * How to implement non-contiguous matrix multiplication and matrix-vector multiplication.
     1. Cache oblivious and any stride generic matrix multiplication (see [Universal stride cache oblivious GEMM in Javascript](https://0fps.net/2013/05/28/cache-oblivious-array-operations/))
     2. Convert the tensor to C major layout with the strided iterator.
+  ==> In progress, if BLIS is available use BLIS otherwise convert to contiguous first.

 ## TODO
-1. Operations on Universal strides
+1. Operations on Universal strides (done for regular BLAS, BLIS integration in progress)
 2. GPU support: Cuda and Magma first.
 OpenCL when AMD gets its act together.
 3. BLAS operation fusion: `transpose(A) * B` or `Ax + y` should be fused in one operation.